YOU MUST APPROPRIATELY SOCIALISE YOUR PUPPY

 WE CAN NOT TEACH THEM THIS!!!!

-If you do not socialise your puppy constantly they will become fearful, apprehensive, defensive, nervous, confused and unable to feel safe and comfortable around other dogs and incapable of interacting at all.
+If you do not consistently socialise your puppy they will become fearful, apprehensive, defensive, nervous, confused and unable to feel safe and comfortable around other dogs and incapable of interacting at all.
 This must start from the moment they are vaccinated or in a pre vaccinated puppy class.
 Every week that you fail to begin their reintroduction to dogs, you are increasing the probability that they will develop unhealthy social behaviours.
 Equally as important is that the socialisation MUST BE APPROPRIATE.

 THE PYRAMID OF PLAY